nickpharrison/htmlfy/README.md

 ```

 ### Tab Size
-`prettify` indents using spaces.
-If you'd like to custom this, then pass a configuration object as the second argument.
+`prettify` indents text using spaces.
+If you'd like to custom this, pass a configuration object as the second argument.

 ```js
 import { prettify } from 'htmlfy'